kgyrtkirk/optiboot/README.md

  * ability to call flash writer function of the bootloader from the application
- * new xchg() operation; takes the upper half of the flash and copies it to the lower part ** this will enable me to do remote upgrades at the cost of sacraficing half of the flash memory
+ * new xchg() operation; takes the upper half of the flash and copies it to the lower part (this will enable me to do remote upgrades at the cost of sacraficing half of the flash memory)

 Note: i'm using this only on my *pro mini boards*

 Note: for me the board*txt files are not working so i recommend using:

 ```bash
 optiboot/bootloaders/optiboot$ make ISPTOOL=avrisp ISPPORT=/dev/ftdi ISPSPEED=-b19200  BAUD_RATE=57600 atmega328_isp LED_START_FLASHES=0
 ```

 all unneccessary features of the bootloader have been disabled:

  * led flashing
  * version number at end of flash

+#### it's not ready yet - but it works.

 ![http://optiboot.googlecode.com/files/optiboot.png](http://optiboot.googlecode.com/files/optiboot.png)